nilearn/nilearn/doc/manipulating_images/masker_objects.rst

 From neuroimaging volumes to data matrices: the masker objects
 =====================================================================

-This chapter introduces the masker objects: objects that go from neuroimaging volumes, on the disk or in memory, to data matrices, eg of time series.
+This chapter introduces the maskers: objects that go from neuroimaging volumes, on the disk or in memory, to data matrices, eg of time series.